 Aluminum siding.
 Another popular type of siding.
 It can be more expensive than vinyl but it can also be more durable and low-maintenance.

 Wood shingles.
 Thin pieces of wood that are used to cover the exterior of a home.
 They’re usually made from cedar or redwood and they can give your home a rustic look.

 Wood clapboard.
 Another type of wood siding.
 It consists of long, thin boards that are overlapping each other.
 Clapboard is often used on older homes and it can give your home a classic look.

-How to Choose a Siding Contractor in Twin Cities
+How to Choose a Siding Contractor in Minneapolis

 If you’re ready to replace the siding on your home, be sure to contact Krech Exteriors in Eagan, MN.
 We can help you choose the right type of siding for your home and budget, and we’ll make sure the job is done right.
 The roofing professionals at Krech Exteriors have 30 years of experience, plus we’re licensed and insured.
 Give us a call today at (651) 688-6368 to get started on your roofing and siding needs in St. Paul.